LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Experiments

 \paragraph{On-chain Storage Cost}

-Since the models and knowledge stored off-chain could not be deleted, we only evaluated the on-chain storage cost across tasks in the default network with 20 clients as shown in Fig. \ref{exp:storage}.
+Since the models and knowledge stored off-chain could not be deleted, we only evaluated the on-chain storage cost across tasks in the default 20-client network as shown in Fig. \ref{exp:storage}.
 The storage cost was obtained from the size of ledger data stored in a Docker container.
 The storage burden of FLC-M-FedKNOW and FLC-M-FedWeIT exceeded 132.270 GB and 211.238 GB, respectively, by the 10th task.
-To clarify the results, we limited the maximum display size for FedKNOW (Fig. \ref{exp:sto_know}) and FedWeIT (Fig. \ref{exp:sto_weit}) to 100 MB.
+For clarity, we limited the maximum display size for FedKNOW (Fig. \ref{exp:sto_know}) and FedWeIT (Fig. \ref{exp:sto_weit}) to 100 MB.
 Fig. \ref{exp:storage} shows that by the 10th task, our storage burden was significantly lower than that of BEFL's by 0.61 MB and 3.52 MB for FedKNOW and FedWeIT, respectively.
-To further evaluate the sustainability of LiFeChain, we extended the task sequence to 500 tasks, and the corresponding storage costs are shown in Table \ref{tab:stor}.
-Due to hardware limitations and the available dataset size.
-We simulate the storage cost beyond the 10th task using linear regression, based on the observed linear growth trend.
-As shown in Fig. \ref{exp:storage}, although the storage cost of FLC-ST-FedKNOW is 34.228 KB lower than that of LiFeChain-FedKNOW for the 1st task, its on-chain storage cost begins to exceed that of LiFeChain-FedKNOW after 6 tasks.
-This gap continues to widen as the number of tasks increases.
-As detailed in Table \ref{tab:stor}, the storage cost of FLC-ST-FedKNOW reaches 8.42$\times$ that of LiFeChain-FedKNOW after 500 tasks.
-Furthermore, LiFeChain consistently maintains the lowest storage cost in FedWeIT, further demonstrating its superior sustainability for long-term FLL tasks.